 During the pandemic, parents and caretakers of babies may experience increased stress and fatigue that could affect their ability to ensure that their baby is sleeping safely.
 Learn more about, and educate your participants on reducing the risk of SIDS.

 Find this and the latest information and tips from CDC for how those who are pregnant, breastfeeding, or caring for young children* can protect themselves and their families, information about COVID-19 testing and vaccination before, during, and after pregnancy, and more about Coronavirus disease (COVID-19) and breastfeeding, including:

 - Risks to the pregnancy and the baby

 CDC also offers two videos in their American Sign Language series:

 - What is the Risk to Pregnant Women of Getting COVID-19?

 - Can COVID-19 be Passed from a Pregnant Woman to the Fetus or Newborn?

-as well as general information about how to protect yourself and others, considerations for wearing masks, the use of cloth face coverings, including how to wear them, clean them, and make them at home, and what to do if you are sick of caring for someone.
+as well as general information about how to protect yourself and others, considerations for wearing masks, and what to do if you are sick of caring for someone.